100 Notable alumni of

 -

-David Livingstone was a Scottish physician, Congregationalist, pioneer Christian missionary with the London Missionary Society, and an explorer in Africa.
-David was the husband of Mary Moffat Livingstone, from the prominent 18th-century missionary family, Moffat.
-Livingstone came to have a mythic status that operated on a number of interconnected levels: Protestant missionary martyr, working-class "rags-to-riches" inspirational story, scientific investigator and explorer, imperial reformer, anti-slavery crusader, and advocate of British commercial and colonial expansion.
-As a result, Livingstone became one of the most popular British heroes of the late 19th-century Victorian era.
+David Livingstone was a Scottish doctor, Congregationalist, pioneer Christian missionary with the London Missionary Society, and an explorer in Africa.
+Livingstone was married to Mary Moffat Livingstone, from the prominent 18th-century Moffat missionary family.
+Livingstone came to have a mythic status as a Protestant missionary martyr, working-class "rags-to-riches" inspirational story, scientific investigator and explorer, imperial reformer, anti-slavery crusader, and advocate of British commercial and colonial expansion.
+As a result, he became one of the most popular British heroes of the late 19th-century Victorian era.

 -